 If you want something that's for cold weather, waterproof, provides sun, rain and snow protection and is built like a tank, you might look at the Filson Tin Cloth Bush Hat (wool lined with drop-down ear flaps).
 I have one and absolutely rely on it.
-I'll write a review about it shortly.
+I've written a review about it too.

 The Tin Cloth Packer Hat is for weather that's warmer where ear protection is not required from the cold.
 That weather tends to be wet/humid or hot so anything that does not help in that respect probably can be left on the shelf.